There are now 3 possible online modes for units:

 Click on an offering mode for more details.

 This is the first part of the first-year clinical practice unit in Prosthodontics in the Doctor of Clinical Dentistry course.
 Parts 1 and 2 must be completed to fulfil the requirements of the unit.
 It involves the comprehensive examination, diagnosis and management of patients that have been referred to the OHCWA Specialist Prosthodontics Clinic.
 Students are supervised during clinical sessions by specialist prosthodontists.
 On average, five half-day sessions per week are devoted to the prosthodontic clinic over the three years of the course.
 Students are required to maintain a logbook, summarising all patients treated during their training.
 This logbook is assessed throughout the unit and at the end of the third year of the course by the external examiner(s).
 The content will introduce all aspects of specialist prosthodontic clinical practice including oral rehabilitation with fixed, removable and implant prosthodontics.
 Students will learn through clinical management of patients while being supervised by specialist prosthodontists, together with pre-clinical exercises, laboratory work, workshops, and student case presentations.

 - 6 points

-Indicative assessments in this unit are as follows: (1) clinical logbook; (2) case presentation (Failed component); and (3) clinical assessment (ongoing) (Failed component).
+Indicative assessments in this unit are as follows: (1) pre clinical assessment; (2) case presentations; (3) ongoing clinical assessment; and (4) professional behaviour assessment.
 Further information is available in the unit outline.

-To pass this unit, a student must: (a) achieve an overall mark of 50 per cent or higher for the unit; and (b) achieve the requisite requirements(s) or a mark of 50 per cent or greater, whichever is higher and specified in the unit outline, for the case presentation (Failed component) and clinical assessment (ongoing) (Failed component) components.
+To pass this unit, a student must: (a) achieve an overall mark of 50 per cent or higher for the unit; and (b) achieve the requisite requirements(s) or a mark of 50 per cent or greater, whichever is higher and specified in the unit outline, for the pre clinical assessment, case presentations, ongoing clinical assessment, and professional behaviour assessment components.